DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 She had elf ears, and then on her back were wings like that of angel and demon.

-"She has features of elves and angels which belong to foreign gods I think.
+"She has features of elves and angels which belong to sidhes I think.
-Then she is half between demons and foreign gods?
+Then she is half between demons and sidhes?
 Still, other than she looks like a human..."

 Yes, surprisingly the fallen winged girl looks like a human.